Photography is my passion. My hope is that you "see" what I see in life through my photography and writing.

-I have just recently chosen to pursue photography (2012).
+I chose to re-pursue photography in 2011.
 Since a child, about age 10, I have had a camera in my hand.
 I had never thought of it as an art.
 It was just something to do for fun.
 So, over the years I have worked in manufacturing as an engineer, earning my paycheck, wondering "is there not something else for me?"